 |

-Funding stages in the life-cycle of a company:
+Funding stages in a company's life cycle:

 Like every coin has two sides, an IPO has pros and cons for the company and the investors.

-An IPO is classified either as a Mainline IPO or an SME IPO based on the post-issue paid-up capital of the company.
+An IPO is classified as either a Mainline IPO or an SME IPO based on the platform used by the issuer company for their IPO.

 Mainboard IPO |